gloveboxes/AltairEverywhere/Services/README.md

 ## Start the Altair Emulator as a service on Linux

 1. From the command line, navigate to `Services` folder.
-2. Update the altair_emulator.service file with the correct path to the `Altair Emulator` file.
+2. Update the .service files with the correct paths.

    ```shell
    sed -i "s|/path/to/directory|$(dirname $(pwd))|g" *.service
    ```
-3. Copy the altair_emulator.service file to the systemd folder.
+3. Copy the .service files to the systemd folder.

    ```shell
     sudo cp *.service  /etc/systemd/system/